 Don’t get me wrong, digital marketing can be hard.
 But, that’s only when you don’t have the right tools and strategies in place.
 It’s like anything else, you just need the proper knowledge to do it well.

-And, there are actually benefits to doing your own digital marketing!
+And, there are actually benefits to DIY digital marketing!

 There’s no better way to know that your marketing is being effectively executed than to do it yourself 🙂 You don’t have to worry about what someone else is or isn’t doing to market your business.